 How to care for your new business shirt.
 A few tips to extend your shirt's lifespan and comfort

 We tailor make mens suits, jackets and shirts for all occasions.
 Each garment is custom designed, precisely made-to-measure and is guaranteed to fit you perfectly.
-Unlike others, we offer you a one-on-one styling session where we take the time to understand your needs to ensure you get the colour, style and fit you want.
+Unlike others, we offer you end-to-end service and a personalised styling session where we take the time to understand your needs to ensure you get the colour, style and fit you want.

 Just like suits, many of our customers ask us what is the best way to care for their new business shirt.
 In this article we look at a few critical care instructions that are sure to extend the life and comfort of your new shirt - and keep it looking crisp and clean for longer.

 - Before you start wearing your new business shirt, wash it - especially if the shirt is not custom made.
 There may still be chemicals present which were part of the manufacturing process.